Fludeoxyglucose F 18

 Elimination: Fludeoxyglucose F 18 is cleared from most tissues within 24 hours and can be eliminated from the body unchanged in the urine.
 Three elimination phases have been identified in the reviewed literature.
 Within 33 minutes, a mean of 3.9% of the administrated radioactive dose was measured in the urine.
 The amount of radiation exposure of the urinary bladder at two hours post-administration suggests that 20.6% (mean) of the radioactive dose was present in the bladder.

-Special Populations: The pharmacokinetics of Fludeoxyglucose F 18 Injection in renally-impaired patients has not been characterized.
+Special Populations: The pharmacokinetics of Fludeoxyglucose F 18 Injection have not been studied in renally-impaired, hepatically impaired or pediatric patients.
 Fludeoxyglucose F 18 is eliminated through the renal system.
-Care should be taken to prevent excessive and unnecessary radiation exposure to this organ system and adjacent tissues.
+Avoid excessive radiation exposure to this organ system and adjacent tissues.

 The efficacy of Fludeoxyglucose F 18 Injection in positron emission tomography cancer imaging was demonstrated in 16 independent studies.
 These studies prospectively evaluated the use of Fludeoxyglucose F 18 in patients with suspected or known malignancies, including non-small cell lung cancer, colo-rectal, pancreatic, breast, thyroid, melanoma, Hodgkin's and non-Hodgkin's lymphoma, and various types of metastatic cancers to lung, liver, bone, and axillary nodes.
 All these studies had at least 50 patients and used pathology as a standard of truth.
 The Fludeoxyglucose F 18 Injection doses in the studies ranged from 200 MBq to 740 MBq with a median and mean dose of 370 MBq.